fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/14_polymorphism/01_late_binding.md

 Then, each **polymorphic** object contains a pointer to the virtual table.
 This significantly reduces needed memory.

 For each **polymorphic** type, compiler generates different virtual table.
-Objects of the same type use the same one.
+Objects of the same type use the same table.

 Each object holds a pointer to it's appropriate virtual table which is automatically set in the constructor.